• Skip to primary navigation

 Invert onto a cooling rack and allow to cool for a few minutes and then tip over onto another cooling rack for another few minutes until you can handle the cake.
 The parchment paper should be underneath the cake.
 The parchment paper can be rolled up with the cake - no need to remove it.

-How to Roll the cake
+How to Roll the French Roll

 Lay a clean dishcloth over the top of the cake.